dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-From the state, `page` is type infered as number based on the initial value provided, it will be exactly the same as the version commented down.
-Also the state setters are automatically typed as `React.Dispatch<React.SetStateAction<number>>` being `number` replaced for the infered/specified type.
+From the state `page` the type is inferred as a number based on the initial value provided, it will be exactly the same as the commented version.
+Also state setters are automatically typed as `React.Dispatch<React.SetStateAction<number>>` with `number` replaced by the inferred/specified type.

-On the other hand `animeList` without any explicit type would be `null`, that it's true before the component fetches the necessary data but eventually will contain a collection of `Anime` types for that we explicitly set the type with an union of the two possible types.
+On the other hand `animeList` without any explicit type would be only `null`, which is true before the component gets the necessary data but will eventually contain a collection of `Anime` types for which you must explicitly set the type with a union of the two possible types.

-Beyond setting the type to null for control initial states on useState there are other similar solutions, like:
+Beyond setting the type to null for initial control states in useState there are other similar solutions, such as:

 ```ts
 export default function Search() {